The case studies will be performed in close collaboration with two of SINTEF’s long-term partners: Fara and Telenor.

 Dr. Michael Felderer is a senior researcher at the Institute of Computer Science at the University of Innsbruck, Austria.
 He holds a PhD and habilitation degree in computer science.
 His research interests are in the areas of software and security engineering.
 His main areas of expertise are software and security testing, software processes, requirements engineering as well as empirical software and security engineering.
 In general, his research has a strong empirical focus also using methods of data science and is directed towards development and evaluation of efficient and effective methods to facilitate and measure quality of software systems and processes.
 Dr. Felderer works in close collaboration with industry and transfers his research results into practice as a consultant and speaker on industrial conferences.

-SoS-Agile will incentivize mutual mobility of researchers between Austria, Germany, US, Brasil and Norway, promoting lasting relationships with these successful research institutions.
+SoS-Agile will incentivize mutual mobility of researchers between Austria, Germany, US, Brazil and Norway, promoting lasting relationships with these successful research institutions.